cwensel/cascading/README.md

 Local mode is where the Cascading application will run locally in memory without any Hadoop dependencies or cluster distribution.
 This implementation has minimal to no robustness in low memory situations, by design.

-As of Cascading 4.x, all above jar files are built against Java 1.7.
-Prior versions of Cascading are built against Java 1.6.
+As of Cascading 4.x, all above jar files are built against Java 1.8.
+Prior versions of Cascading are built against Java 1.7 and 1.6.

 ## Extensions, the SDK, and DSLs